iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 **Here are the answers**

-**A1) **True!
+1. True

-**A2)** Any blockchain application.
+2. Any blockchain application.

-**A3)** Propose, Prevote, and Precommit.
+3. Propose, Prevote, and Precommit.

-**A4)** Deterministic, Instant Finality
+4. Deterministic, Instant Finality

-**A5)** Bond
+5. Bond

-**A6) **All current validators in Tendermint are required to vote on and finalize every block.
+6. All current validators in Tendermint are required to vote on and finalize every block.
 Therefore, the state of the blockchain is deterministic.
 This means light clients can simply keep track of the current validator set and verify the current block based on the validators' votes without needing to download every block header in history.

-**A7)** 1) Defining and submitting the transactions that need to be added to the blockchain and 2) Subsequently updating the blockchain state after a transaction gets committed by the consensus layer.
+7. 1) Defining and submitting the transactions that need to be added to the blockchain and 2) Subsequently updating the blockchain state after a transaction gets committed by the consensus layer.

-**A8) **Any programming language, technically.
+8. Any programming language, technically.

-**A9)** Through the “Hub and Zone” model.
+9. Through the “Hub and Zone” model.

-**A10) **It allows each Hub to have its own governance mechanism.
+10. It allows each Hub to have its own governance mechanism.
 (Bonus: Each Zone can also have its own governance mechanism.)

-How'd you fare? 💯or 😭or 🤷‍♀️
+How'd you fare?

+💯or 😭or 🤷‍♀️??

 Cosmos is one of the most interesting and innovative projects in the blockchain space right now.
 As they are right now, blockchains desperately need improvements in terms of both scalability and interoperability.
 And Cosmos has vast potential to move things forward in the right direction.